legend1998/legend1998/README.md

-- 👋 Hi, I’m @legend1998
+- 👋 Hi, I’m Suman Kumar
-- 👀 I’m interested in developing
+- 👀 Tech lead @MyRevue
-- 🌱 I’m currently learning next js
+- 🌱 Just google MyRevue to see my works
-- 💞️ I’m looking to collaborate on flutter
+- 💞️ Feel free to see my works
 - 📫 How to reach me sumankuma.1997@gmail.com

 <!---